nojux-official/weather-vue/README.md

 This application provides current weather information for a specified city using the OpenWeatherMap API.
 It is built with Vue.js, Vite and Bulma.
 For the API requests, a simple Express.js proxy server is used to securely handle the OpenWeatherMap API key.

+## Features
+ * State-of-art Vue 3 with Composition API
+ * Caching of API responses to reduce redundant requests
+ * Can search by city name, geographic coordinates, or zip code
+ * Error handling for invalid city names or network issues
+ * Can be compiled to static files for production use

 ## Setup

 ### Prerequisites